Sharanu31/docker-with-springboot/README.md

 1.mvn clean
 2.mvn install
-3.spring-boot:build-image -DskipTests / docker build -t <imageName>:version . - we can build in either way.
+3.spring-boot:build-image -DskipTests / docker build -t imageName:version . - we can build in either way.

 4.docker images -  Get all the images in your docker